Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/options.md

 **Genus Server URL Override**

-Specifies the external URL from which Genus App Services is visible from the Genus App.
+Specifies the external URL from which Genus Services is visible from the Genus App.
 This URL may differ from Internet Host Name specified in Genus Directory.
 The URL must contain protocol and data set.
 For example: <span style="FONT-STYLE: italic">"https://demo.example.com/dataSet".

 **Enabled automatic crash report**